 I’m hardly sentimental, but when she asked if she could call me Dad I thought my heart would explode.
 Zero laughed at me, she knows me best, sometimes I think better than I do.
 Despite what people like to believe, they don’t know themselves, they are merely a conglomeration of biases and shift personalities depending on the situation.
 They’re one person at work, another at home, another with parents, another with friends, adrift on an ocean of thought that is neither complex nor complete.
 Add jumble of erratic hormones on top of that and it’s surprising they can remember their names.

 Zoe isn’t beautiful in the beautiful child model sense, she’s not the Pimenova girl, with perfect features, alleged to be the most beautiful girl on the planet.
-I’ve seen photos, they have a point, it’s hard to find a flaw in that face.
+I’ve seen photos, they have a point, like Zero, it’s hard to find a flaw in either face.

 Zoe, I think, only think because she’s so young, will be one of those girls that isn’t perfect in any one feature, but together they add up to stunning.
 We shall see.

 The addition is complete, CC was restrained in the furniture and fixtures, it’s not a fairy princess palace.
 It is roomy, big walk in closet, the closet door is a full mirror on both sides.
 Super king bed, she gets lost in it, but our other beds are super kings and it keeps buying sheets and pillowcases simple, we don’t have to separate bedding laundry by bed, all white.
 She has a study desk, flat screen, her own laptop and another tablet.

 The bath has a Jacuzzi and the shower stall is like the others, deep enough so that no curtain or door is necessary.
 Rainfall showerhead and a separate wand.
 Lots of white, no pink in sight.